-NetGain Motors, Inc. will work with our motor manufacturer - Warfield Electric in order to ascertain your specific needs and develop a motor to meet your needs.
+NetGain Motors, Inc. will work with our motor manufacturers in order to ascertain your specific needs and develop a motor to meet your needs.
 Custom motor options, such as special materials, components, shaft splining, special composition brushes, or other variances from standard configurations are available at an additional cost.
-Contact NetGain Motors, Inc. with your needs and we will provide a quote.
+We also have some motor models that we do not advertise (such as a Sep-Ex Warp 9TM).
+Additionally we make many private label OEM motors.
+Though we cannot sell these motors to anyone other than the OEMs, the designs may be similar to others needs and can keep the cost of a design within reason.
+Contact NetGain Motors, Inc. with your needs and we can provide a quote.

-12. Where can I get replacement parts for my motor.
+13. Where can I get replacement parts for my motor?

-Replacement parts and components can be ordered through any Authorized Dealer.
+Replacement parts and components can be ordered through any Authorized Motor Dealer or directly from NetGain Motors, Inc..

-13. Can I put an alternator or generator or windmill or solar panels on my vehicle to keep the battery charged?
+14. Will an alternator, generator, windmill or solar panels on my vehicle keep the battery charged?